lcouper/CocciGenomics/Scripts/README.md

 ```

 #### 2.5 Optional: Compute depth
 **Notes:** This step computes the depth at each position of the genome.
-This creates a txt file where the second and third columns are the position and coverage, respectively.
+This creates a txt file where the second and third columns are the position and coverage, respectively
 **Code:**
 ```
 # To compute depth at each position of the genome: